 While it will take more than a decade of sustained investment in order to realize the vision of a sustainable drug pipeline discovered within Asia, the DAEWG is working to provide tangible deliverables over time.
-To do this, the DAEWG has established the 8 step process shown in the inverted triangle above, which guides each country through increasing levels of engagement within DAEWG's activities.
 It is anticipated that platforms developed bilaterally will then be used as a roadmap to develop into a multilateral pan-Asia, drug-discovery open innovation platform.